|

 http://www.mecheng.adelaide.edu.au/robotics_novell/WWW_Devs/Dragon12/Examples/HCS12SerialMonitor_Dragon12.pdf

-you have read his article, you can easily understand the programming procedures
+If you have read his article, you can easily understand

 so we do not need to repeat here, The Dragon12 board has been upgraded to the